 Dr. Esma Gel

-Dr. Esma Gel is the Engine’s first Scholar for the Future of Equality.
-In that role she helps guide our work on the Women’s Power and Influence Index and also advances research on a number of other Engine-related initiatives.
+Dr. Esma Gel, the Engine’s first Scholar for the Future of Equality, guides our work on the Women’s Power and Influence Index and advances research on Engine-related initiatives.